+Welcome to Traken, a world so perfect that evil can't survive!
 Seriously: any evil that tries to enter the atmosphere will literally crystalise out of the Trakenite air, ending up as a nugget of evil enclosed in a creepy humanoid statue with glowing red eyes.

 And yet the Trakenites are good to the evil statues.
-They are so good that they assign people to look after the statues: bring them little bouquets of flowers, inquire after their families, wipe off the bird poo, persuade them to forsake wickedness, etc., until such time as the statue's residual sentience fades away from sheer irritation.
+They are so good that they assign people to look after the statues: bring them little bouquets of flowers, inquire after their families, persuade them to forsake wickedness, wipe off the bird poo, etc., until such time as the statue's residual sentience fades away, probably from sheer irritation.
 Then the stone crumbles into harmless dust and enriches the Trakenite soil.

 But one statue was different.
 One statue contained an especially intractable malevolence, dubbed "Melkur", and its assigned guardian was a high-ranking Trakenite: Consul Kassia.
 Kassia's husband, Consul Tremas, was also a Traken elite, not to mention next in line for the Keepership; his daughter Nyssa was poised to carry on her family's august traditions.
 So, when Kassia was eventually corrupted by Melkur's malign influence, she was extremely well placed to wreak some serious damage to the Trakenite status quo.

 Not that the planet's ruler, the kindly old Keeper of Traken, suspects The Mole in their midst.
 All he knows is that something is going pear-shaped, and he'd very much like the Doctor to drop by and help fix it.
 The Doctor is obliging, and soon he and Adric have made landfall—conveniently enough—right in front of Melkur!

-, Keeper.
+They get hauled up in front of the Trakenite version of the Omniscient Council of Vagueness, where the Keeper is summoned again but only says "Evil!
+EEEEEEVIL!"
+Which, it must be admitted, does cast our heroes in a rather poor light.
+Thanks a lot, Keeper.
 Consul Tremas speaks up, protesting that the Doctor and Adric haven't been convicted of anything (yet, anyway); he gets rewarded by having them released into his custody and warned that his head is at stake if they misbehave.

 Vicious group of people they got on this "perfect" world, isn't it?